Tolyatti Samara Oblast, Russia Travel Guide

 Tolyatti has options suitable for various financial plans, from budget-conscious explorers to those desiring a more lavish experience.

 The Russian Ruble (RUB) is the official currency.
 Major foreign currencies like USD and EUR exchange at banks or authorized offices.
 ATMs are widespread.
 Credit and debit cards (Visa, Mastercard, Mir) are generally accepted.
 However, due to international sanctions, some foreign-issued Visa and Mastercard cards may not function within Russia.
-Carrying sufficient cash as a backup is prudent, and considering a Mir card for extended stays is an option.
+Carrying sufficient cash as a backup is prudent, and considering a Mir card for longer stays is an option.

 These estimates for daily expenses exclude international flights and assume varying travel styles.